Neubauer Family Assistant Professor

-Maanasa Raghavan is a Neubauer Family Assistant Professor in Human Genetics.
+Maanasa is a Neubauer Family Assistant Professor in the Department of Human Genetics.
 Maanasa earned a PhD from the University of Copenhagen in 2011 and was a postdoctoral researcher at the Centre for GeoGenetics, Denmark (2012-2015) and a Senior Research Associate at the University of Cambridge (2016-2018).
-Maanasa's doctoral and postdoctoral research focused on resolving aspects of the early peopling of the Americas using ancient genomics.
+Maanasa's doctoral and postdoctoral research focused on the early peopling of the Americas using ancient genomics.
 Her current research leverages modern and ancient DNA to investigate how and when patterns of worldwide genetic diversity were formed and implications for present-day human health and disease.
-Outside of the lab/office, Maanasa enjoys playing the drums, fussing over her cat nephews and watching hockey (Go Leafs!).
+Outside of the lab/office, Maanasa enjoys playing the drums, fussing over her cats, and watching hockey (Go Leafs!).

 Constanza is a postdoctoral scholar in the lab.
 She previously completed a PhD at the Center for GeoGenetics at the University of Copenhagen, Denmark, where she applied molecular and bioinformatics tools to study past populations in Siberia and the Americas.
 Constanza is developing sustainable research strategies for incorporating ancient DNA tools to answer regional questions across the Americas, in particular her home country, Chile.
 Besides her academic interests, she enjoys travelling, cooking and rock climbing.